University of San Agustin Publications: Early International Exposition

-Despite of an early age of establishment, the USA Publications had fast upgrades and was not only circulated in the school, rather, it reached the national and international scenes.
+Despite an early age of establishment, the USA Publications had fast upgrades and was not only circulated in the school, rather, it reached the national and international scenes.
 The fast upgrades were characterized by great improvement in terms of equipment and library building.

 Jose Sanchez, associate editor that time, gained distinction as the best national short story writer in a national contest.
 In April 1936, The Augustinian Mirror was exhibited in the exposition of Catholic press at the Vatican.

 Post World War II

 The USA Publications had to stop its operation during the Second World War.
 The Colegio was also closed for the same.
 However, in the second half of the 1940s, the resumption of the operations of the Colegio and the press corps were characterized by the evolution of The Augustinian Mirror from a tabloid form into a magazine.
 The first woman editor in the person of Josefa Contreras led the staff from 1946 to 1948.

-It was on 1 March 1953 when the Colegio de San Agustin de Iloilo was granted University status by the Philippine Government making it the First University in Western Visayas.
-In 1954, during the Golden Jubilee of the University, Primo Esleyer became the editor-in-chief.
+It was on 1 March 1953 when the Colegio de San Agustin de Iloilo was granted university status by the Philippine government making it the first university in Western Visayas.
+In 1954, during the Golden Jubilee of the university, Primo Esleyer became the editor-in-chief.
 Under his leadership, he was able to come up with a 110-page magazine which contained most of the events during the said anniversary.

 On 15 September 1954, the first issue of The Augustinian was released during the rectorship of Rev. Fr.
 Isaac Insunza, OSA.
-The Augustinian was a monthly newspaper that was conceived to enable students to have more prompt appraisal of the happenings in the University.
+The Augustinian was a monthly newspaper that was conceived to enable students to have more prompt appraisal of the happenings in the university.

 In 1956, The Augustinian Mirror was a winner in a competition for school publications when it was given awards as Best College Magazine, Second Best Newspaper, Best Editorial Page, Best Sports Page, Second Best Literary Page.
 It was then adjudged as one of the three best edited school magazines in the National Collegiate Press Contest.
 The same title was awarded to the USA Publications in 1958.

 In 1962, the USA Publications and other departmental publications of the University of San Agustin hosted the delegates coming from 22 campus publications in Western Visayas in celebrating the feast of St. Francis de Sales, the patron saint of journalism.
 Fr.
 Rafael Lopez was the moderator.

 In 1966, The Augustinian Mirror editor-in-chief Wilfredo Segovia was elected national president of the College Editors Guild of the Philippines (CEGP) alongside Daniel Florida Jr. of The Quezonian (official publication of the Manuel L. Quezon University).
 Segovia was one of the only two past national presidents of the CEGP who came from outside the Luzon.

 The College Editors Guild of the Philippines was a national organization of campus journalists founded in 1931 by The Varsitarian of the University of Santo Tomas, The National of the National University, The Philippine Collegian of the University of the Philippines and The GUIDON of the Ateneo de Manila University.